-What is wet stacking?
+What is Diesel Generator wet stacking?

 Wet stacking is a condition that can affect all diesel engines, not just generators.
 Wet stacking means that not all the fuel is burned and the unburnt residue goes into the exhaust side of the turbo and into the exhaust system.

-When a diesel generator only has light loads, it’s not able to reach the correct operating temperature, which means not all the fuel is combusted.
-This leads to wet stacking.
+When a diesel generator only has light loads, it’s not able to reach the correct operating temperature. meaning not all the fuel is combusted.
+This inturn leads to wet stacking.

-The best way to avoid wet stacking is to ensure that the generator is run on load with at least 75% of its maximum load capacity so that it reaches its optimal running temperature.
-This can either be achieved by doing an on load test using the building load or using an external load bank.
-If wet stacking has already occurred but it is at its early stages, carrying out the same should burn off the unburnt fuel and solve the problem.
-If wet stacking has occurred for some time, it might be necessary to carry out an engine rehaul to resolve.
+The best way to avoid wet stacking is to ensure that the generator is run on load.
+Running with at least 75% of its maximum load capacity.
+This will ensure that the generator reaches its optimal running temperature.
+This can either be achieved by an on load test using the building load, or alternatively using an external load bank.
+If wet stacking has already occurred, an on load test should burn off the unburnt fuel and solve the problem.
+If wet stacking has occurred over some time, it might be necessary to carry out an engine rehaul to resolve.

 Search – Knowledge Base